andy897221/Proof-of-Play-Flow-Demo/README.md

 ## Dependence

-__init__.py is not provided yet, the following is the list of depedence:
+__init__.py is not provided yet, the following is the list of dependence:

 * Flask
 * numpy